Freedom of Information

-If, when you receive your response from the Trust, you don’t feel you have received the information you requested / the Trust has not answered your query to your satisfaction, you have the right to appeal / complain.
-You can do this, in the first instance, by contacting the FOI Team as above.
+If you don’t feel you have received the information you requested, or you don’t feel the Trust has answered your query to your satisfaction, you have the right to appeal, complain, or both.
+To make an appeal or complaint, contact the FOI team as above.

-If you are still not happy with the response following this appeal you can escalate with the ICO.
+If you are still not happy with our response following this appeal you can escalate your complaint to the ICO.